RatikshaKhatik20/Traffic-Sign-Detection-and-Classification/README.md

 The SVM Model is trained each time the ```main.py``` called, before the detection phase but I still save the model in [data_svm.dat](data_svm.dat) to implement the model-reload function in the future to avoid retraining phase.

 If a traffic sign is detected, it will be tracked until it disappears or there is another bigger sign in the frame.
-The tracking method is [Dense Optical Flow](https://docs.opencv.org/trunk/d7/d8b/tutorial_py_lucas_kanade.html).
 ### 2. Prerequisites:
 - Python 3.5
 - [OpenCV3](https://opencv.org/)
+   pip install opencv-python==3.49.33
-- Imutils (use```pip3 install imutils``` to install)
+- Imutils (use```pip install imutils``` to install)

-### 3. System structure
+### 3. Main Used Files:
 ##### a.
 There are 3 python files as 3 modules:
 - [main.py](main.py) :The start point of the program.
 - [classification.py](classification.py) :SVM Model to classify traffic signs